 “I wouldn’t say that I feel a lot of pressure, I do a pretty good job of dealing with it but there’s always some,” Drouin said after winning Olympic gold, which he adds to his world championship title from Beijing 2015.

-He also won Olympic bronze four years ago in London, after which he felt “ecstatic” finishing third.
+He also won Olympic bronze four years ago in London, after which he said he felt “ecstatic” and “relieved” finishing third.
 That wasn’t going to be enough in Rio.

 “The last couple of days I’ve been feeling so confident, and I said, ‘I don’t think that’s going to happen, I don’t think I’m going to have that exhale.
 I’m going to be hungry to win, I’m going to come out here going for gold.’”